January 21, 2023 by Andrea Rajic

 The words you use in your culture statement signal the type of culture in the company and the behaviors you truly value.
 Here are some examples of the most common ways to describe the company culture and what they mean to employees and candidates.

-Work culture and company values are not buzzwords - they have a real impact on engagement, retention, and profitability.
+Work culture and company values are not buzzwords - they have a real impact on engagement, retention strategies, and profitability.
 From candidates who look for companies that have a culture fit and alignment with their personal values to how engaged employees are, here are a few benefits of a strong and positive culture:

 Strong company culture drives high employee engagement by creating a sense of belonging and purpose.
 When employees feel that they are part of a team and their contributions are valued, they are more likely to be invested and have a positive attitude towards their job.